chaert-s/domestika-dl/README.md

 In the window popup, look for "\_domestika_session", click to open it and copy the contents of the Value field into the value field under cookies.

-then look for the "_credentials_" cookie, copy the value of that into the "_credentials_" variable.
+Then look for the "_credentials_" cookie, copy the value of that into the "_credentials_" variable.

 If you want to change the subtitles that will be downloaded, just put the preferred language into the "subtitle_lang" variable.
 But make sure the language is avaiable first.